dart-lang/site-www/src/_guides/language/effective-dart/style.md

 {% endprettify %}

-### PREFER placing "third-party" "package:" imports before other imports.
+### PREFER placing external "package:" imports before other imports. {#prefer-placing-third-party-package-imports-before-other-imports}

-If you have a number of "package:" imports for your own package along with other third-party packages, place yours in a separate section after the external ones.
+If you have a number of "package:" imports for your own package along with other external packages, place yours in a separate section after the external ones.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/style_lib_good.dart (third-party)" replace="/\w+\/effective_dart\///g;/(package):foo(.dart)/$1:my_package\/util$2/g"?>